 Half Tuition for Individuals 60 and Over: This discount applies to most University College for-credit courses.
 Verification of age must be provided at the time of registration.

 Washington University Employees: Washington University provides its employees with tuition assistance to foster their continuing education.
 Full-time employees with one year of service are eligible for 100 percent tuition remission on for-credit undergraduate courses and 50 percent tuition remission on for-credit graduate courses starting after 4 p.m.
 Remission covers a maximum of 7 credits per semester, and the student must obtain a passing grade to retain the tuition remission.
-For more information, visit our website.
+For more information, visit our Employee Tuition Assistance webpage.

 Postdoctoral Appointees: Postdoctoral appointees appointed under the Postdoctoral Education Policy (effective July 1, 2004) having the titles of Postdoctoral Research Associate or Scholar are eligible for the Postdoctoral Tuition Plan.
 Remission covers a maximum of 4 credits per semester and must be undergraduate level (400 and below) and for career development purposes only.
 A passing grade in the course is required to retain the tuition remission.
-For more information, visit our website.
+For more information, visit our Employee Tuition Assistance webpage.